cysouw/diathesis/text/c08_infinitive.md

 ### [ N | – ] *lassen + Infinitiv* Reflexive impersonal + adverbial {#sec:infinitive-lassen-reflexive-intransitive}

 When used with intransitive verbs like *arbeiten* 'to work' [@next a], the construction *lassen + Infinitiv* leads to an impersonal construction removing the nominative subject.
-This construction obligatorily needs a reflexive pronoun and an adverbial phrase expressing an evaluation [@next b].
+This construction obligatorily includes a reflexive pronoun and an adverbial phrase expressing an evaluation [@next b].
 The expected valency-simulating pronoun *es* is typically present, but it seems also possible to leave it out.
 The conditioning of the presence or absence of *es* needs more investigation [cf. @kunze1996: 649].
 Semantically, this diatheses adds an epistemic notion of possibility to the meaning of the verb.
-There is a clear parallel to the impersonal construction in [@next c], see [@sec:adverbial-reflexive-drop].
+There is a clear parallel to the impersonal construction without *lassen* in [@next c], see [@sec:adverbial-reflexive-drop].
+This diathesis invokes an *Ersatzinfinitiv* [@next d].

 ::: ex
 a.
 Ich arbeite zuhause.
 b.
 Zuhause lässt (es) sich gut arbeiten.
 c.
 Zuhause arbeitet es sich gut.
+d.
+Früher hat es sich hier immer gut arbeiten lassen.
 :::

-Although it is possible to find examples without adverbial, these always seem to have a strong evaluative implication (cf. [@sec:adverbials-nominative]).
+Although it is possible to find examples without adverbial, these always seem to have a strong evaluative implicature (cf. [@sec:adverbials-nominative]).
 For example, in the examples in [@next] the implication is that the life or dreams are good.

 ::: ex
 - Hier lässt es sich leben.^[~~DWDS~~: Die Zeit, 05.01.2012, Nr.
 02]